Zuan-Khalik/TOOFAB/README.md

 - param is a struct containing all the model parameters, and simulation parameters, such as the temporal and spatial grid discretization variables.

 An example file is included that shows how to use the toolbox.

+If you find any problems with the toolbox, please contact the author (z.khalik@tue.nl)!
+It will be highly appreciated.

 ## Authors
 Zuan Khalik (https://www.tue.nl/en/research/researchers/zuan-khalik/)